christinemirimba/My-Portfolio/README.md

 A personal portfolio website built with vanilla HTML and CSS, designed to showcase my skills, background, and achievements.

 ## 🔍 Overview
-This is a solo project developed during a portfolio building hackathon.
+This is a solo project developed during a PHP portfolio building hackathon.
 The goal is to create a compelling digital presence that highlights:

 My programming skills